Ruhollah Khomeini: Education and lecturing

-After World War I, arrangements were made for him to study at the Islamic seminary in Isfahan, but he was attracted instead to the seminary in Arak.
+After World War I, arrangements were made for him to study at the Islamic seminary in Isfahan, but he preferred the seminary in Arak.
 He was placed under the leadership of Ayatollah Abdolkarim Haeri Yazdi.
-In 1920, Khomeini moved to Arak and commenced his studies.
+In 1920, Khomeini commenced his studies in Arak.
 The following year, Ayatollah Haeri Yazdi transferred to the Islamic seminary in the holy city of Qom, southwest of Tehran, and invited his students to follow.
-Khomeini accepted the invitation, moved, and took up residence at the Dar al-Shafa school in Qom.
+Khomeini accepted the invitation and took up residence at the Dar al-Shafa school in Qom.
 Khomeini's studies included Islamic law (sharia) and jurisprudence (fiqh), but by that time, Khomeini had also acquired an interest in poetry and philosophy (irfan).
 So, upon arriving in Qom, Khomeini sought the guidance of Mirza Ali Akbar Yazdi, a scholar of philosophy and mysticism.
 Yazdi died in 1924, but Khomeini continued to pursue his interest in philosophy with two other teachers, Javad Aqa Maleki Tabrizi and Rafi'i Qazvini.
-However, perhaps Khomeini's biggest influences were another teacher, Mohammad Ali Shah Abadi, and a variety of historic Sufi mystics, including Mulla Sadra and Ibn Arabi.
+However, Khomeini's biggest influences were Mohammad Ali Shah Abadi, and historic Sufi mystics Mulla Sadra and Ibn Arabi.

 Khomeini studied ancient Greek philosophy and was influenced by both the philosophy of Aristotle, whom he regarded as the founder of logic, and Plato, whose views "in the field of divinity" he regarded as "grave and solid".
 Among Islamic philosophers, Khomeini was mainly influenced by Avicenna and Mulla Sadra.
 Apart from philosophy, Khomeini was interested in literature and poetry.
 His poetry collection was released after his death.
 Beginning in his adolescent years, Khomeini composed mystic, political and social poetry.
 His poetry works were published in three collections: The Confidant, The Decanter of Love and Turning Point, and Divan.
 His knowledge of poetry is further attested by the modern poet Nader Naderpour (1929–2000), who "had spent many hours exchanging poems with Khomeini in the early 1960s".
 Naderpour remembered: "For four hours we recited poetry.
 Every single line I recited from any poet, he recited the next."